 Americans Travel Abroad for Dental Work

 If you don’t know someone who has sought medical or dental care outside the U.S., you may soon be in the minority.
 Over 750,000 people have chosen health care outside the U.S., and that number continues to increase at a rate of about 20% a year.
-Initially, overseas health services were primarily addressing rising medical costs, but dental care abroad is now catching up to medical care.
+Initially, overseas health services primarily addressed rising medical costs, but dental care abroad is now catching up to medical care.